redsolver/social-dac-library/README.md

-# Feed DAC for MySky
+# Social DAC for MySky

-Forked from `@skynethq/content-record-library`.
+Forked from `feed-dac-library`.

 This DAC uses the https://github.com/SkynetHQ/skystandards data structures